VihasMakwana/VihasMakwana/README.md

 - 👯 I’m looking to collaborate on distributed systems, backend development, cloud-native solutions.
 - 💬 Ask me about investing 😄
 - 📫 How to reach me: Drop me an [e-mail](mailto:makvihas@gmail.com) or reach out to me on [Linkedin](https://www.linkedin.com/in/makvihas/)!
-- I love reading about finance and investing in general.
-I suggest you make use of online calculators like https://groww.in/calculators.